Seattle SuperSonics: 1968–1974: The Lenny Wilkens era

-Before the start of the next season, Hazzard was traded to the Atlanta Hawks for Lenny Wilkens, who brought a strong, all-around game to the SuperSonics, averaging 22.4 points, 8.2 assists and 6.2 rebounds per game for SuperSonics in the 1968–69 season.
+Before the start of the next season, Hazzard was traded to the Atlanta Hawks for Lenny Wilkens, who brought a strong, all-around game to the SuperSonics, averaging 22.4 points, 8.2 assists and 6.2 rebounds per game for the SuperSonics in the 1968–69 season.
 Rule improved on his rookie statistics with 24.0 points per game and 11.5 rebounds per game.
 SuperSonics won only 30 games and Bianchi was replaced by Wilkens as player/coach during the off-season.

 Wilkens and Rule both represented Seattle in the 1970 NBA All-Star Game, and Wilkens led the NBA in assists during the 1969–70 season.
-In June 1970, the NBA owners voted 13–4 to work toward a merger with the ABA; Schulman, a member of the ABA–NBA merger committee in 1970, was eager to merge the leagues and he publicly announced if the NBA did not accept the merger agreement, he would move SuperSonics to the ABA; he also threatened to move his soon-to-be ABA team to Los Angeles to compete with Lakers.
-The Oscar Robertson suit delayed the merger and SuperSonics remained in Seattle.
+In June 1970, the NBA owners voted 13–4 to work toward a merger with the ABA; Schulman, a member of the ABA–NBA merger committee in 1970, was eager to merge the leagues and he publicly announced if the NBA did not accept the merger agreement, he would move the SuperSonics to the ABA; he also threatened to move his soon-to-be ABA team to Los Angeles to compete with the Lakers.
+The Oscar Robertson suit delayed the merger and the SuperSonics remained in Seattle.
 Early in the 1970–71 season, Rule tore his left Achilles' tendon and was injured for the rest of the season.

 Arrival of Spencer Haywood

 Wilkens was named the 1971 All-Star Game MVP.
 Schulman was awarded American Basketball Association Rookie of the Year and MVP Spencer Haywood following a lengthy court battle.
-The following season, SuperSonics had their first winning season at 47–35.
-On March 3, the team, which was led by player-coach Wilkens and First Team forward Haywood, held a 46–27 mark but late-season injuries to starters Haywood, Dick Snyder and Don Smith led to the team losing eight of its final nine games.
+The following season, the SuperSonics had their first winning season at 47–35.
+On March 3, 1972, the team, which was led by player-coach Wilkens and First Team forward Haywood, held a 46–27 mark but late-season injuries to starters Haywood, Dick Snyder and Don Smith led to the team losing eight of its final nine games.

-For the 1972–73 season, Wilkens was traded to Cleveland Cavaliers in an unpopular move; without his leadership, SuperSonics fell to a 26–56 record.
+For the 1972–73 season, Wilkens was traded to the Cleveland Cavaliers in an unpopular move; without his leadership, the SuperSonics fell to a 26–56 record.
 One of the highlights of the season was Haywood's second-consecutive All-NBA First Team selection; he averaged a SuperSonics record 29.2 points per game and collected 12.9 rebounds per game.